orientechnologies/orientdb-docs/Extractor.md

 -----

 ### json
-Extracts content by parsing json objects.
-If the content has more json items must be enclosed between [].
+Extracts data by parsing json objects.
+If the data has more json items, they must be enclosed between [].

 - Component name: **json**
 - Output class: [**ODocument**]